SaaS Metrics Calculator

 Lifetime value or LTV refers to the amount of money that a company receives from the average client during the time the client remains a client.

-SaaS companies refer to ARPA (average revenue per account) and churn rate as the payments made per client and the rate they end their contract.
+SaaS companies refer to ARPA (average revenue per account) and churn rate (more about it in the churn rate calculator) as the payments made per client and the rate they end their contract.

 However, ARPA does not represent the money the company profits.
 We have to subtract the cost of goods sold (COGS):